 - This is the reason why prices, especially gas, went up.

-- This leads into Global Inflation.
+- This leads to Global Inflation.

 - The US federal reserve has been trying to fight by raising interest rates.
 Even with that, we’ve all felt the pain of seeing the products we use every day double or even triple in price.
 The conflict in Ukraine, high unemployment, and other economic issues have led to companies raising prices to compensate for the difference.